Alaska is a no excuse absentee voting state. Anyone may apply to receive an absentee ballot by fax.

-Your completed application, must be received no later than 5:00 p.m.
+Your completed application requesting a by-fax ballot must be received no later than 5:00 p.m.
 Alaska Standard Time the day before Election Day.

 You will need access to a fax machine to receive your ballot.
 Your ballot and voting instructions will be faxed to you within 24 to 48 hours after receipt of your application.